Architrek/simple-bus-mongo/README.md

 This prototype uses java-based Spring configuration items.
 Configuration entry point is [AppConfig.java] (master/src/main/java/com/whiteandreetto/prototypes/simplebus/AppConfig.java)

-This [package] (src/main/java/com/whiteandreetto/prototypes/simplebus/cfg) has two configuraiton classes implementing one the general message flow, the other is responsible for all things Mongo
+This [package] (src/main/java/com/whiteandreetto/prototypes/simplebus/cfg) has two configuration classes, one implementing the general message flow, the other responsible for all things Mongo.